ioriomauro/healmydocker/README.md

 a running container is marked `unhealthy`, HealMyDocker will notice and will restart it, hoping that it will be running correctly again.

-This project is indented to be used by docker application developers, system administrators, DevOps, SysOps, and whoever may need a simple auto-restart tool for their unhealty containers.
+This project is intended to be used by docker application developers, system administrators, DevOps, SysOps, and whoever may need a simple auto-restart tool for their unhealty containers.